 Founded in 1917 as the Sulpician Seminary, Theological College was officially established by Vatican decree in 1937 as the seminary of The Catholic University of America.
 Today, in collaboration with the bishops of the United States and Catholic University’s Schools of Theology and Religious Studies, Philosophy, and Canon Law, we prepare future priests for a life of service to American parishes and dioceses.

 We offer a balanced, holistic formation program, focusing on the human, spiritual, intellectual, and pastoral dimensions of formation.
 Our men have the benefit of both internal and external advisement in relationships with a spiritual director and a formation advisor, respectively.
-This process, mandated in the 2016 version of Ratio Fundamentalis Institutionis Sacerdotalis, allows every seminarian to grow in faith and to be closely accompanied through his personal discernment process.
+This process, mandated in the latest version of Ratio Fundamentalis Institutionis Sacerdotalis, allows every seminarian to grow in faith and to be closely accompanied through his personal discernment process.